deionjtulcidas/deion-portfolio/README.md

 This setup ensures my portfolio is always up-to-date, reproducible, and follows real-world DevOps practices the same processes I use in professional projects.

 ## Author
 I’m always open to connecting!
 Reach me via email at [DJT61@pitt.edu](mailto:DJT61@pitt.edu) or through LinkedIn: [Deion Tulcidas](https://www.linkedin.com/in/deion-tulcidas-5a52a6200/).

----

-This README is meant to show what I build, how I build it, and why it matters.
-Each project reflects hands-on experience with cloud services, security best practices, and automation that mirrors real production environments.